“The LORD replied, “My Presence will go with you, and I will give you rest.”

-To be with people is the reason behind the Tabernacle; “Then have them make a sanctuary for me, and I will dwell among them” (Exodus 25:8).
+To be among his people is the reason for the Tabernacle, God tells Moses; “…have them make a sanctuary for me, and I will dwell among them” (Exodus 25:8).
 And; “What other nation is so great as to have their gods near them the way the LORD our God is near us whenever we pray to him?”
 (Deuteronomy 4:7).
-John was given a glimpse in his vision: “And I heard a loud voice from the throne saying, “Look!
-God’s dwelling place is now among the people, and he will dwell with them.
-They will be his people, and God himself will be with them and be their God” (Revelation 21:3).

 You Are God’s Address

 Think for a moment, you have more than Moses ever imagined.
 Moses had God with him, you have God in you, Moses met with God in the Tabernacle, you are God’s Tabernacle!
 Paul said “Don’t you know that you yourselves are God’s temple and that God’s Spirit dwells in your midst?“ (1 Corinthians 3:16), and “Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own;” (1 Corinthians 6:19)

 When you look into a person’s face you can see what they’re feeling deep within them by their expressions, and God is no different.
 The more alone you are with God the more you begin to discern His feelings for you, many times even before He says anything.
 In any long-term intimate relationship, one look can speak volumes; you instantly understand it because you know each other so well.